epoca-technology/epoca-core-api/API_ERRORS.md

 30007: `The long and short statuses must be valid booleans.
 Received: ${newStrategy.long_status}, ${newStrategy.short_status}`

-30008: `The take profit must be a valid number ranging 0.5-10.
-Received: ${newStrategy.take_profit}`
+30008: `The take profit 'n' must be a valid object containing the price change requirement and the max hp drawdown.`

 30009: `The long and short idle minutes must be valid numbers ranging 1-1,000 Received: ${newStrategy.long_status}, ${newStrategy.short_status}`